 1 medium red onion (170g), chopped finely

 2 x 400g cans diced tomatoes

 4 lime wedges, to serve

 Pico de Gallo

 Preheat oven to 220°C/200°C fan forced.

 Heat oil in a large frying pan over high heat.
 Cook pork, onion, garlic, chilli and paprika, stirring, for 5 minutes or until browned.
-Add 1 can of tomatoes; cook for 5 minutes.
+Add 1 can of tomatoes and and 1/2 cup coriander leaves, chopped, to taste; cook for 5 minutes.
 Add lime juice; season to taste.